typesandtimes/tale/_posts/2020-01-10-decade-dilemma.md

 A new year in the Common Era has arrived, surely to inundate us all with visual acuity puns.
 But has _a new decade_ also arrived?

 The question has percolated through the loud void of social media, reverberating across [digital content mills and respectable media outlets alike](https://duckduckgo.com/?q=is+2020+a+new+decade&t=h_&ia=news).
-We all find ourselves burning with new intensity, searching for any authoritative voice to make sense of this quandary. _[The New York Times](https://www.nytimes.com/2019/11/28/us/what-is-decade.html), [Farmer's Almanac](https://www.farmersalmanac.com/new-decade-2020-or-2021-100900), [Timeanddate.com](https://www.timeanddate.com/calendar/decade.html), please somebody tell us!_
+We all find ourselves burning with new intensity, searching for any authoritative voice to make sense of this quandary. _[The New York Times](https://www.nytimes.com/2019/11/28/us/what-is-decade.html)_, _[The Irish Times](https://www.irishtimes.com/opinion/go-ahead-celebrate-the-new-decade-a-year-early-just-count-me-out-1.4127481)_, _[India Today](https://www.indiatoday.in/trending-news/story/when-does-the-new-decade-start-are-you-team-january-1-2020-or-team-january-1-2021-1624530-2019-12-02)_, _[Farmer's Almanac](https://www.farmersalmanac.com/new-decade-2020-or-2021-100900), [Timeanddate.com](https://www.timeanddate.com/calendar/decade.html), please somebody tell us!_

-Others resort to the nihilistic view that decades never begin or end, or rather, begin and end always and forever --- they're just ten-year spans of time without any defined order.
-This perspective was [introduced into the public mind](https://sports.yahoo.com/leafs-rielly-on-the-arrival-of-2020-i-dont-think-its-even-the-end-of-a-decade-174009256.html) recently by Morgan Rielly, a player for the Toronto Maple Leafs hockey team:
+Others resort to the nihilistic view that decades never begin or end, or rather, begin and end always and forever --- they're just ten-year spans of time without any defined order between them.[^justspans] This perspective was [introduced into the public mind](https://sports.yahoo.com/leafs-rielly-on-the-arrival-of-2020-i-dont-think-its-even-the-end-of-a-decade-174009256.html) recently by Morgan Rielly, a player for the Toronto Maple Leafs hockey team:

 > I don’t think it’s even the end of a decade.
 Every new year is the end of a decade.
 > 2008 to 2018 [sic] is a decade.
 2009 to 2019 [sic] is a decade.
 Every f---ing one is the end of